 When we consider the nature of the atom, the electron is quantised into discrete shells.
 As the light in the laser is amplified through the optical resonator, so more of the electrons in each atom begin to exist more often at a higher energy level than in a lower one.
 The electrons now exhibit the conditions for producing negative heat.

 Here we can see that on the left more of the atoms have electrons in a lower shell, whereas on the right more of the atoms have their electrons in a higher shell.
-Therefore, the simple description of negative heat occurs in a laser when the proportion of atoms in a higher shell is greater than those in a lower shell.
+Therefore, the simple description of negative heat occurs in a laser when the proportion of atoms with electrons in a higher shell is greater than those with electrons in a lower shell.

 Matter wave perspective